Women’s Lives Matter

 Women’s Lives & Issues Matter – Quotes Collage

 Women’s Lives Matter: Why do Women’s Lives & Issues Matter?
-Issues affecting women and girls lives matter to me not just because I am a woman, they matter because I believe in gender equity and equal justice for all.
+Issues affecting women and girls’ lives matter to me, not just because I am a woman, but also because I believe in gender equity and equal justice for all.
 Yes, ALL lives matter.
 I grew up in a household of strong women who weren’t afraid to speak their mind.
-However, my mom, grandmas, and many of my aunts grew up in a time when there were much more restrictions on women’s career choices and physical movement.
-Some of them couldn’t go to school because getting an education was the reserve of men, and of boys who were expected to run the household later in life.
+However, my mom, grandmas, and many of my aunts grew up in a time when there were many more restrictions on women’s career choices and physical movement.
+Some of them couldn’t go to school because getting an education was reserved for men and boys who were expected to run the household later in life.

-My generation benefited from the sacrifices and price my mother and her cohorts paid for us to feel free to do almost anything we wanted to do.
+My generation benefited from the sacrifices and the price my mother and her cohorts paid so we could feel free to do almost anything we wanted.
 It’s easy for some women to thumb their noses at the women’s movement today, but if you take time to read up on history, you’d be shocked to discover that women were considered chattel for many years in the USA.
-You’d be appalled to learn that there are places in the world today where women are still owned as possessions; like cars and toys.
+You’d be appalled to learn that there are places in the world today where women are still owned as possessions, like cars and toys.
 Have you ever asked your Mom what it was like for her growing up?
 What was it truly like?
 Not the amnesia induced version … Why is your life different from hers?

 “The connections between and among women are the most feared, the most problematic, and the most potentially transforming force on the planet.”
 Adrienne Rich